confident-ai/deepeval/README.md

 **Your test should have passed ✅** Let's breakdown what happened.

 - The variable `input` mimics user input, and `actual_output` is a placeholder for your chatbot's intended output based on this query.
-- The variable `context` contains the relevant information from your knowledge base, and `AnswerRelevancyMetric(threshold=0.5)` is an out-of-the-box metric provided by DeepEval.
-It helps you evaluate the relevancy of your LLM's output based on the provided context.
+- The variable `retrieval_context` contains the relevant information from your knowledge base, and `AnswerRelevancyMetric(threshold=0.5)` is an out-of-the-box metric provided by DeepEval.
+It helps evaluate the relevancy of your LLM output based on the provided context.
 - The metric score ranges from 0 - 1.
 The `threshold=0.5` threshold ultimately determines whether your test has passed or not.

+(note that some metrics are more suited for LLM applications (RAG), while others for a fine-tuning use case.
+In the case of the `AnswerRelevancyMetric`, it is a RAG metric.)

 [Read our documentation](https://docs.confident-ai.com/docs/getting-started) for more information on how to use additional metrics, create your own custom metrics, and tutorials on how to integrate with other tools like LangChain and LlamaIndex.